vRP-framework/vRP/README.md

 * player state auto saved to database (hunger,thirst,weapons,player apparence,position)
 * player identity
 * business system
+* homes (experimental, if a visitor leave in any other way than using the green circle, like crashing, flying or disconnecting, it will require an eject all)
 * phone
 * basic police (PC, check, I.D., cloakroom, handcuff)
 * emotes